Sara-cos/Optimising_a_pipeline/README.md

 ## Future Work

-Use the Azure ML Explainability tool to understand why the models yield the results they do.
+1.Use the Azure ML Explainability tool to understand why the models yield the results they do.
-Deeplearning in AutoML configuration could improve the accuracy of the model and trying other compute target.
+2.Deeplearning in AutoML configuration could improve the accuracy of the model and trying other compute target.
-Use Grid and Bayesian sampling to determine the hyperparameters for the Hyperdrive experiment.
+3.Use Grid and Bayesian sampling to determine the hyperparameters for the Hyperdrive experiment.
 It could be more expensive, but it could generate a better model.
-We can avoid an early stopping policy so the experiment can run longer.
+4.We can avoid an early stopping policy so the experiment can run longer.
 Maybe it will find a better model.
 (If the budget is not a constrain)
-Deploy the model as inference endpoints.
+5.Deploy the model as inference endpoints.

 ## Proof of cluster clean up